 Ellen van Neerven is an award-winning Indigenous Australian writer.
 Her first book, Heat and Light (UQP, 2014), was the recipient of the David Unaipon Award, the Dobbie Literary Award and the NSW Premier’s Literary Awards Indigenous Writers Prize.
 Heat and Light was also shortlisted for The Stella Prize, the Queensland Literary Award for State Significance, and the Readings Prize.
-Ellen was also named as a Sydney Morning Herald‘s Best Young Australian Novelist.
+Ellen was named as a Sydney Morning Herald‘s Best Young Australian Novelist in 2015.

 Ellen has been invited to talk and perform her work in Canada, the US, India, and across Australia.

 Ellen can be contacted here.